About Sydney Airport (SYD)

 Free Wi-Fi internet access is available throughout Sydney Airport’s Terminals 1 and 2 – internet kiosks are also located both pre- and post-security at these terminals.
 Postal and photocopying facilities can be found at Australia Post Office, located in the pre-security departures area of Terminal 1.
 Mobile telephone hire is available from Optus and Vodafone in the arrivals area of Terminal 1; an additional Vodafone outlet is located in Terminal 2.

 Facilities for disabled passengers include ramps, adapted drinking fountains, showers and dedicated toilets.
 Lowered telephones, text telephones and telephones fitted with induction loops are also available.
-Wheelchairs are available from the Tourism NSW desk.
+Wheelchairs are available upon request from your airline.
 Disabled parking spaces are located at the front of Terminal 1 for valid badge holders.
 Any passengers who may require additional assistance are advised to contact their airline before travelling.

 Sydney Airport has three car parks.
 The International Car Park is located opposite Terminal 1 and offers short- and long-term rates.
 The multistorey Domestic Terminal Car Park, which is directly linked to Terminals 2 and 3, provides short-stay options.
-The domestic long-term Blu Emu car park can be accessed via Ross Smith Avenue from General Holmes Drive or Sir Reginald Ansett Drive; regular courtesy shuttles connect this car park to the terminals.
+The domestic long-term Blu Emu car park can be accessed via Ross Smith Avenue; regular courtesy shuttles connect this car park to the terminals.
 There is a designated pick-up area offering 10 minutes free parking at Terminal 2, while pre-bookable bays are available for those seeking to leave their vehicle temporarily to pick up or drop off passengers.